mesosphere/dcos-docs-site/pages/version-policy/index.md

 ---
 # Mesosphere DC/OS Feature Maturity Lifecycle and Version Compatibility Matrix

-The purpose of this document is to provide guidance and education for Mesosphere customers, partners, users, and operators of Mesosphere DC/OS about Mesosphere's feature lifecycle model and the maturity of a given feature within that model.
+The purpose of this document is to provide guidance and education for Mesosphere customers, partners, users, and operators of Mesosphere DC/OS about Mesosphere's feature lifecycle model, the maturity of a given feature within that model, and modifications or enhancements to the same software product as designated by a change in the version release.
+A version release provides backward compatibility to all released APIs.
 The guidelines outlined within this document apply to the version of DC/OS and its catalog packages that this document resides in.

 ## Feature Lifecycle